KennaSecurity/Viper/README.md

 ## Notes

-- A full run pulles over 200,000 CVEs and takes around 90 minutes to complete.
+- A full run pulles over 200,000 vulnerability definitions and takes around 90 minutes to complete.
-- Output size of the JSON and CVE will be over 1GB.
+- Output size of the JSON and CSV will be over 1GB.
 - A run for all CVEs update in 2021 took around 5 minutes in April 2020.